Useful Shortcuts – Navigation Panel & Random Selection

 Did you know random selection can also be done at a higher level, without drilling down into a category?
 This makes it possible to select problems across many categories at once.
 The secret is to use your right mouse button when browsing.

 The method is simple.
-When you drill down into the database, right-click on a category without opening it up.
+When you drill down into a bank, right-click on a category without opening it up.
 You’ll get a message that says, “Add Problems”.
 Click the message and a dialog will appear asking how many problems you want.

 The right-click method eliminates the need to go into a category to select problems at random.
 More importantly, it works at any level.
 You can right-click an entire subject or course just as easily as a single category.
-The higher the level, the more randomly distributed will be the problems.
+The higher the level, the more randomly distributed the problems will be.

 Random selection gives you an alternative way of creating a review worksheet, final exam, etc. Instead of building it up one category at a time, you can quickly get a broad cross-section of problems—more than you need—then go to the Arrange page and delete the problems you don’t want or don’t like as much.